 Then, there was Karl.
-Hunky German Karl.
+Beautiful, German Karl.
 Karl was volunteering at the Tiger Eye Guesthouse, a picture of broad, sinewy swimmers shoulders and baby blue eyes.
 Karl convinced me to go vegan during my stay on the island and it didn’t take a lot to convince me.
 But what me and Karl did best was swim.
-After the evening ritual of drinks at Yellow Moon, I’d grab a couple of hours sleep and wake up at five am for the Sunrise to meet Karl for a swim.
+After the evening ritual of drinks at Yellow Moon, I’d grab a couple of hours sleep and wake up at five am for the Sunrise to swim out as far as we could towards the horizon with Karl.
 This was the only time of day the water was cooler than the blood in our bodies.
 We would strip, leaving bathing suits on the beach, and wade out, marvelling at the fact that the water was so shallow, and we could swim for twenty minutes straight and still stand up waist deep in the water.
 We were kids again, counting how many backflips or somersaults we could do in one breath, competing with each other for the longest-timed handstands.
 I’m not sure if we were numbed with excitement, or if the water did have some sort of crystalline quality, but we manage to keep our eyes open underwater with next to no sting.

 One morning, Karl takes me out to the wreck - an upturned Cambodian fishing boat lying on the seafloor.
 The wreck is what you’d expect, but it plays house to an army of sea urchins - attaching themselves to the sides and hiding under the anchored objects.
 I squeal in peril as me and Karl avoid touching them with our feet in the shallow water; as he reminds me, so earnestly, how poisonous they are to the touch.